miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

 #### clear / reset / Ctrl + L / ⌘ + K

-You’re having fun playing around with all these commands when you realize you screen is really cluttered and you need some clean up.
-Typing `clear` or `reset` or input any of the key combinations mentioned will get your terminal wiped up.
+Suppose you’re having fun playing around with all these commands when you realize you screen is really cluttered.
+You need some clean up. **Typing `clear` or `reset` or input any of the key combinations mentioned will get your terminal wiped up.**

 #### File Execution